melroy89/example-bootstrap-symfony/README.md

 A Symfony bootstrap example project for reference only.
 It's using the Symfony Flex application setup.

-It doesn't contain any code apart from what Symfony / Symfony Flex / composer installs.
+It doesn't contain any code apart from what Symfony / Symfony Flex / composer installs (like doctrine, stimulus, webpack Encore, Symfony UX Chart.JS).

 ## Why?